 In this installment, Dan and Jordan get to enjoy watching Alex continue to try to profit from his friend's death, and discuss his unrealistic goal of getting the Supreme Court to save his business.
 Tickets now available for our December 18 show in Portland

-So first, Jack would like to shout out to Solitary Knight, an awesome LGBTQ positive Twitch and Facebook streamer who plays odd and uncommon and goofy video games.
+So first, Jack would like to shout out to Solitary Knight, an awesome LGBTQ positive Twitch, and Facebook streamer who plays odd and uncommon and goofy video games.

-Um but uh last we left off, Charlie Kirk had been shot and killed at a speaking event he was holding at the campus of Utah Valley University.
+But last we left off, Charlie Kirk had been shot and killed at a speaking event he was holding at the campus of Utah Valley University.

 Alex had exploitatively aired the video of the shooting on a loop and had vowed to do his own college tour in Charlie's honor mere hours after it had come out that he had died.

-No one had any information about the shooter at that point, but it was reported confidently that this was a leftist assassin from Antifa and that this shooting was part of the Podesta revolutionary plan that was crafted in 2020, but was put on the shelf for four years because Trump lost that election, so there was no need for revolution.
+No one had any information about the shooter at that point, but it was reported confidently that this was a leftist assassin from Antifa and that this shooting was part of the Podesta Revolutionary Plan that was crafted in 2020, but was put on the shelf for four years because Trump lost that election, so there was no need for revolution.

 It was all a disgusting display, but nothing too surprising to see from Alex's show.